 Domestic eCommerce (B2C)

 SMEs and end users are at the forefront of Cross-Border eCommerce in Honduras.
-Most Honduran companies that are too small to purchase goods and services from overseas manufacturers and tend to deal with international distributors with eCommerce platforms that enable them to buy small quantities from the seller’s eCommerce structures.
-Most of the Cross-Border eCommerce into Honduras comes from China and Mexico with the United States as the third largest supplier of goods in services via the internet.
+Most Honduran companies are too small to purchase goods and services from overseas manufacturers and tend to deal with international distributors with eCommerce platforms that enable them to buy small quantities from the seller’s eCommerce site.
+Most of the Cross-Border eCommerce into Honduras comes from China and Mexico with the United States as the third largest supplier of goods and services via the internet.

 Some regional low-cost retailers have established a successful B2B e-Commerce structure in which companies both large and small can register to become suppliers and manage transactions with the retailer.

 eCommerce Services in Honduras are still in its infancy.
 There are local and international companies offering business analytics and data storage services that are mostly focused on large national and multinational companies operating in Honduras.

 On January 21st, 2015, the Honduran Congress passed the Honduran Law on Electronic Commerce.
 With more than 20 articles, the bill was drafted in accordance with the model legislature put forth by the United Nations Commission for International Trade Rights.
 Honduras is one of the first subscribers of the convention for utilization of electronic communications and international contracts which entered effect in 2013 under national law decree 149.
 In August 2014, a law titled Efficient and Transparent Purchasing through Electronic Media came into effect under congressional decree number 36-2013.
 A full copy in Spanish of the eCommerce Law can be found here.

 Popular eCommerce Sites